 As we were on the subject of blood supply, we need to mention haemoglobin – the part of red blood cells that gives blood its red colour and enables the red blood cells to carry oxygenated blood throughout your body.
 Your body needs iron to produce haemoglobin, so if you have an iron deficiency, the levels of oxygen and its efficiency of delivery is also going to be reduced.

-During menopause, levels of irons decline as a result of the same hormone fluctuation:
+During menopause hair loss, levels of irons decline as a result of the same hormone fluctuation:

 - Reduced Iron Absorption: Estrogen usually enhances the absorption of iron from the gastrointestinal tract.
 It promotes the production of a protein called duodenal cytochrome B, which increases iron uptake from the diet in the small intestine and ensures adequate supply of iron from the food you eat.
 During menopause, fluctuation and reduction in estrogen decrease this activity.